PatrikZh/holbertonschool-AirBnB_clone/README.md

 8. Steps 3-7 are repeated until the user exits using the quit function.
 ```
 # Authors
-The project was developed by a team of developers(Fabio), with each developer responsible for a specific part of the project(Shokte Fabios).
+The project was developed by a team of developers(Fabio), with each developer responsible for a specific part of the project(Shokt e Fabios).
 The distribution of work was as follows:
 ```
 * Models Layer: Developed by Fabio
 * File Storage Layer: Developed by Ennio